andrecgfranco/Culinary-App/README.md

 This is a Python project to store and use user-created recipes.
 The project serves as a long-term test and practice for Python skills.
 The app can generate shopping lists for saved recipes, suggest recipes based on a list of ingredients, and provide search functionalities for recipes by name and similar recipes.

+There is no UI yet, but it's on it's way

 ## Features

 - Store recipes